And all things, as many as you might ask in prayer, believing, you will receive. Matthew 21:22

 The Exodus Begins

-33 With urgency, the Egyptians sent the people out of the land in haste, for they said, “We will all die.”
+33 The Egyptians urged the people to leave the land in haste, for they said, “We will all die.”
 34 The people took their dough before it was leavened, and they bound their kneading troughs up in their clothing and carried them on their shoulders.
-35 The Israelites did according to the word of Moses, and they asked the Egyptians for jewels of silver and jewels of gold and clothing.
-36 The Lord gave the people favor in the sight of the Egyptians, so that they let them have what they asked.
+35 The Israelites did according to the word of Moses and they asked the Egyptians for jewels of silver and jewels of gold and clothing.
+36 The Lord gave the people favor in the sight of the Egyptians, so that they let them have what they requested.
 Thus they plundered the Egyptians.

 37 The Israelites traveled from Rameses to Succoth, about 600,000 men on foot, in addition to children.
 38 A mixed multitude went up also with them, with flocks, herds, and a very large number of livestock.
 39 They baked unleavened cakes of the dough which they brought out of Egypt.
 It was not leavened because they were driven out of Egypt in haste and could not wait, and they had not prepared any food for themselves.
 40 Now the time that the Israelites lived in Egypt was 430 years.
 41 At the end of 430 years, to the day, all of the Lord’s armies went out from the land of Egypt.

 42 It is a night of vigil unto the Lord for bringing them out from the land of Egypt.
 This is that night of the Lord, to be observed by all the Israelites throughout their generations.